This is a follow-up article on The perks of offering brand strategy as a designer.

 Eventually, a strategy will help you find out more about the consumers, industry, and the business' own products.
 You will need to adjust that strategy over time or empower the client so they cant adjust the strategy on their own.

-The HolaBrief tool offers many strategic templates that can guide you through a strategic meeting with the client.
-Afterwards, fill in all the relevant pieces of information gathered during this strategic meeting in your customised creative brief template.
-Easily print it out as a PDF or share it with a customized link.
+The HolaBrief discovery platform offers many strategic templates that can guide you through a strategic meeting with the client.
+Afterwards, fill in all the relevant pieces of information gathered during this strategic meeting in your customised template.
+Easily print out the final creative brief as a PDF or share it with the team in a customized link.